'A significant moment': Royal experts react for 'Fab Four' reunion

 And royal commentator and author Victoria Arbiter shared on Twitter that the moment is just what the Queen would have wanted most: "A united front in honour of the Queen as she would have wished."

-And royal expert and associate editor of the Telegraph said that the moment was the four royals "reunited in grief".
+And royal expert and associate editor of the Telegraph Camilla Tominey said that the moment was the four royals "reunited in grief".

 The four walked together to meet and greet mourners - Harry and Meghan had apparently been invited by the newly minted Prince of Wales to join him and Kate.